The Layover Audit Standard

 Why these literals matter

 Once a record is minted, the literal text of every attestation is part of the credential.
 UI copy can evolve; the affirmation stamped into the ledger cannot retroactively change.
-The audit pack a recruiter buys today reflects the standard that was in force on the day the record was sealed.
+The record a recruiter unlocks today reflects the standard that was in force on the day it was sealed.

 Return to Layover →